multiversx/mx-docs/docs/developers/tutorials/staking-contract.md

 Secondly, the `staking_position` does not need an owned value of the `addr` argument.
 We can take a reference instead.

 And lastly, there's a logic error.
 What happens if a user stakes twice?
 That's right, their position will be overwritten with the newest value.
+So instead, we need to add the newest stake amount over their current amount, using the `update` method.

 After fixing the above problems, we end up with the following code:
 ```rust